 Your client saw a report on Vietnam and he’s intrigued.
 He also had good feedback on Thailand, but he’s not sure if it’s good for him.
 We told him about Burma but it seems that it is not always easy to exchange with the inhabitants.
 He is undecided: which countries to choose?
 Which months are best for a trip to Southeast Asia?
-Your client doesn’t know who to turn to get the facts straight… and that’s where you come in!
+Your client doesn’t know who to turn to get the facts straight… and that’s where you are!

 Here are four destinations you could recommend.